 Asam Church in Munich Germany

-[Image Courtesy: Borisb17 via Canva Pro]
+Image Courtesy: Borisb17 via Canva Pro

-One of the highlights of Asamkirche is the stunning interior divided into 3 different layers by the varied intensity of lighting.
-The lowest layer which includes church benches is dark and symbolizes suffering.
+The lowest layer, which includes church benches, is dark and symbolizes suffering.
 The middle layer, which is reserved for the king, is white and blue.
-The third and topmost layer which includes the ceiling is well lighted and represents God and eternity.
+The third and topmost layer, which includes the ceiling, is well-lighted and represents God and eternity.

 St. Ludwig Munich – Ludwigskirche